 [newsletter_form button_label="Go!" lists="1,2"] [newsletter_field name="email" label="Your best email"] [/newsletter_form]

-which accepts a comma separated list of list numbers.
+lists attribute accepts a comma-separated list of list numbers.

 - name or first_name

 - list (with the number attribute) shown a single list checkbox

 - lists: displays all lists set to be shown in the subscription form